Chart Color Schemes

 Drayton - Harristown has seen below average employment performance when compared to national benchmarks

-Drayton - Harristown has a skilled workforce with significant representation in essential services sectors.
-Its unemployment rate was 4.8% as of June 2024.
+Drayton-Harristown has a skilled workforce with high representation in essential services.
+The unemployment rate was 4.8% as of June 2025, with an estimated employment growth of 15.4% over the past year.

-Over the past year, estimated employment growth was 15.4%.
-As of June 2025, 5,512 residents were employed, with an unemployment rate of 4.7%, which is 0.8% above Rest of Qld's rate of 3.9%.
-Workforce participation in Drayton - Harristown was 54.5%, below the Rest of Qld average of 59.1%.
-Key industries for employment among residents are health care & social assistance, retail trade, and education & training.
+As of that date, 5,512 residents were employed while the unemployment rate was 0.8% higher than Rest of Qld's rate of 3.9%.
+Workforce participation was lower at 54.5%, compared to Rest of Qld's 59.1%.
+Key industries of employment among residents are health care & social assistance, retail trade, and education & training.
+The area specializes in health care & social assistance with an employment share 1.3 times the regional level.

-The area specialises in health care & social assistance with an employment share 1.3 times the regional level, but mining is under-represented at 1.2% compared to Rest of Qld's 3.6%.
+Mining is under-represented at 1.2% compared to Rest of Qld's 3.6%.
 Many residents commute elsewhere for work based on Census data.
-Over the year to June 2025, employment increased by 15.4%, labour force by 12.8%, reducing unemployment by 2.1 percentage points.
-In contrast, Rest of Qld had employment growth of 1.8% and a slight unemployment rate rise.
-State-level data to Sep-25 shows Queensland's employment contracted by 0.23% with an unemployment rate of 4.2%.
-National forecasts from May 2025 project total employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Drayton - Harristown's employment mix suggests local growth could be approximately 6.5% over five years and 13.8% over ten years, though this is a simple extrapolation for illustrative purposes.
+Between June 2024 and June 2025, employment increased by 15.4%, labour force by 12.8%, reducing the unemployment rate by 2.1 percentage points.
+In contrast, Rest of Qld had employment growth of 1.8% and labour force growth of 2.0%, with a 0.2 percentage point rise in unemployment.
+National employment forecasts from Jobs and Skills Australia for May 2025 project national growth of 6.6% over five years and 13.7% over ten years, varying by industry sector.
+Applying these projections to Drayton-Harristown's employment mix suggests local growth of approximately 6.5% over five years and 13.8% over ten years.

 Frequently Asked Questions - Employment